daos-stack/daos/doc/admin/deployment.md

 available at
 <https://github.com/daos-stack/daos/tree/master/utils/config>

-The Location of this configuration file is determined by first checking for the path specified through the -o option of the daos\_server command line.
+The location of this configuration file is determined by first checking for the path specified through the -o option of the daos\_server command line.
 Otherwise, /etc/daos\_server.conf is used.